ibm-cloud-docs/account/attach-detach-tags.md

 {: #attach-api}
 {: api}

-You can programmatically attach tags by calling the [Global Search and Tagging - Tagging API](https://{DomainName}/apidocs/tagging#attach-tag){: external} as shown in the following sample requests.
+You can programmatically attach tags by calling the [Global Search and Tagging - Tagging API](/apidocs/tagging#attach-tag){: external} as shown in the following sample requests.
 The allowed values for the `tag_type` query parameter are: `user` for user tags and `access` for access management tags.
-The following example shows how to attach an access management tag called `project:myproject` to a service instance:
+The following example shows how to attach an access management tag called `project:myproject` to a service instance.

 1. Find the unique identifier for your resource by calling the following cURL command:
   ```bash